 Currently, brain activity can be measured by three different medical tests.
 These are the electroencephalogram (EEG), the magnetoencephalogram (MEG), and functional magnetic resonance imaging (fMRI).
 The most commonly used is the EEG.

-Benefits of Alpha Brain Waves
+Benefits Of Alpha Brain Waves

 Some research has been done on the increase in alpha waves during successful memory tasks.
-One study compared people who were good at memory tasks with people who weren’t so good at them.
+One study compared people who were good at memory tasks with people who weren’t as good at them.
 Those who excelled in the memory tasks had 1.25 Hz higher alpha frequencies.

-How to Produce Alpha Waves
+How To Produce Alpha Waves

 Relaxation techniques can also help you get into that alert-but-relaxed state dominated by alpha frequencies.
 Some of the relaxation techniques you can learn are:

-- Progressive muscle relaxation
+Progressive muscle relaxation

-How to Learn More About Alpha Brain Waves
+How To Learn More About Alpha Brain Waves